tbadet/teaching/Bioinformatic_tools/Course_2/README.md

     -O VCF/$seq_id.vcf
 ```

-The resulting VCF file describes genetic variants found by comparing sequencing data to the reference genome.
+> The resulting VCF file describes genetic variants found by comparing sequencing data to the reference genome.
 It records SNPs, insertions, deletions, and other mutations.
-`File extension: .vcf`

 Structure (tab-delimited, 8+ columns):
 ```